Nmloury/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-9-1.png)

-I can also take a look to see how the mean and median have changed.
+We can also take a look to see how the mean and median have changed.

 ```r